-9. If you submit an exhibition copy by mail and want it returned to you, please include a pre-addressed envelope with sufficiently paid postage in your exhibition package.
+9. If applicant submits an exhibition copy by mail and want it returned, please include a self-addressed envelope with sufficiently paid postage in exhibition package.

-10. By submitting your film or screenplays, you agree to the IFWC using all audiovisual media associated with your film and your press kit for promotional purposes.
+10. By submitting your film or screenplay, you agree to the IFWC using all audiovisual media associated with your film or screenplay and your press kit for promotional purposes.